Caucorico/SSIO/Network-Simulation/TP-02/SSIO-report-TP-02.md

 With this way, the number of collision decreased so the communication quality is better.

 We can see the diference between the configuration in this picture :
+(The config-5 without CSMA on the left, the config-6 with CSMA on the right)

 ![Simulation screenshot](./images/configuration-6.png "Simulation screenshot")